Asus: History

 In January 2008, Asus began a major restructuring of its operations, splitting into three independent companies: Asus (focused on applied first-party branded computers and electronics); Pegatron (focused on OEM manufacturing of motherboards and components); and Unihan Corporation (focused on non-PC manufacturing such as cases and molding).
 In the process of the restructuring, a highly criticized pension-plan restructuring effectively zeroed out the existing pension balances.
 The company paid out all contributions previously made by employees.

 On 9 December 2008, the Open Handset Alliance announced that Asus had become one of 14 new members of the organization.
 These "new members will either deploy compatible Android devices, contribute significant code to the Android Open-Source Project, or support the ecosystem through products and services that will accelerate the availability of Android-based devices."

-On 1 June 2010, Asus spun off Pegatron Corp.
+On 1 June 2010, Asus spun off Pegatron.

 In October 2010, Asus and Garmin announced that they would be ending their smartphone partnership as a result of Garmin deciding to exit the product category.
-The two companies had produced six Garmin-ASUS branded smartphones over the prior two years.
+The two companies had produced six Garmin-Asus branded smartphones over the prior two years.

 In December 2010, Asus launched the world's thinnest notebook, the Asus U36, with Intel processor voltage standard (not low voltage) Intel Core i3 or i5 with a thickness of only 19 mm.

 In January 2013, Asus officially ended production of its Eee PC series due to declining sales caused by consumers increasingly switching to tablets and Ultrabooks.
+In April 2022, the company unveiled its new logo.

+Corporate affairs

+The key trends for Asus are (as of the financial year ending 31 December):